xiyuan-fengyu/ppspider/README.md

 ![ppspiderJobs.en.png](https://i.loli.net/2018/08/29/5b862f27e2809.png)

 # Update Note
+2018-12-10 v0.1.20
+1. Fix a bug: duplicate instances of the same user defined Task are created

 2018-11-19 v0.1.19
 1. Fix a bug: the logger always print error as '{}'.
 2. You can select multiple items when the condition has a list of options on the UI interface.